dsrao711/Automating-Login/README.md

 ## Steps to run :

-Clone this repo in your local machine
+Clone this repo in your local machine , Make sure to install chrome webdriver for selenium

 ```
 cd Automating-Login